-“NSF International is a leader in standard setting, accreditation, and testing.
-As a former federal regulator, I know how crucial NSF International and its people have been to the advancement of public health and safety worldwide,” said Elisabeth Hagen, M.D “I am delighted to join the talented group of men and women on the NSF International Board of Directors in support of this organization and its important mission.”
+“NSF is a leader in standard setting, accreditation, and testing.
+As a former federal regulator, I know how crucial NSF and its people have been to the advancement of public health and safety worldwide,” said Elisabeth Hagen, M.D “I am delighted to join the talented group of men and women on the NSF Board of Directors in support of this organization and its important mission.”

 Since leaving the USDA, Dr. Hagen served as a senior advisor to Deloitte where she advised Fortune 500 companies on food and product safety, supply chain risk and brand enhancement.
 In her role at Deloitte, she counseled on growth and market differentiation of key consumer product offerings with a focus on emerging consumer preferences and trends.